Business software meets business intelligence.

 A few good things.

-We knew early on that this idea was going to either succeed or fail on the back of just a handful of core features.
-We had imagined early on building an entire management system that would allow business owners greater insight into the health of their company, and even started mocking up what that could look like.
+We were prepared early on that this idea was going to either succeed or fail on the back of just a handful of core features.
+We had imagined building an entire management system that would allow business owners greater insight into the health of their company, and even started mocking up what that could look like.

 It wasn’t until several months into the project that we took a step back, interviewed several service-based business owners, and realized they really only wanted a few things.
 So we put our nose down and got to work.